DataFire/Integrations/integrations/generated/google_storagetransfer/README.md

     * items [ErrorLogEntry](#errorlogentry)

 ### GcsData
-* GcsData `object`: In a GcsData, an object's name is the Google Cloud Storage object's name and
+* GcsData `object`: In a GcsData resource, an object's name is the Google Cloud Storage object's
   * bucketName `string`: Google Cloud Storage bucket name (see

 ### GoogleServiceAccount